Shippo

 1. Collect at minimum: street1, city, state, zip, country (ISO 3166-1 alpha-2).

-2. Call addresses-create-v2 with the address fields (creates the address, returns object ID).
+2. Call create_address_v2 with the address fields.
+This creates the address and returns an object ID.

-5. Report the standardized address.
-Highlight corrected fields (changed_attributes).
-Note analysis.address_type ("residential", "commercial", "unknown") -- affects carrier surcharges.
+5. Report the standardized address back.
+Highlight any corrected fields (listed in changed_attributes).
+Note analysis.address_type ("residential", "commercial", or "unknown") -- residential classification affects carrier surcharges.

-7. If partially_valid: show corrections and ask user to confirm.
+7. If partially_valid: show what was corrected and ask the user to confirm the corrections are acceptable.

 Parse a Freeform Address

-1. Call addresses-parse with the raw string.
-Response uses v2 field names: address_line_1, city_locality, state_province, postal_code.
+2. Review the structured output for completeness.
+The parse response uses v2 field names: address_line_1, city_locality, state_province, postal_code.

-2. The parse response does not include country.
-Ask the user or infer it, then add it.
+3. Note: the parse response does not include country.
+You must ask the user for the country or infer it, then add it before proceeding.

-3. Validate the parsed result by following the structured address workflow above from step 2.
+4. Validate the parsed result by passing the fields to create_address_v2 then validate_address_v2 (follow the structured address workflow above from step 2).

 International Addresses